opensafely-core/job-runner/DEPLOY.md

 tooling.
 This will ensure that Dokku is installed and configured with the necessary plugins and that a `rap-controller` user has been created.

+We also assume an appropriate "backups" volume has been configured and mounted at `/mnt/volume_lon1_02` with regular snapshots externally configured.

 First we create the app and do some basic configuration:
 ```bash
 dokku apps:create rap-controller